Edit on GitHub

 1. Revert the changes introduced in the original PR.

-2. Notify the person who worked on the PR know so they can work on a proper fix for their PR.
+2. Notify the person who worked on the PR so they can work on a proper fix for their PR.

 3. Reintroduce the change through the regular PR cycle.